 “In order to work out whether you should keep something, make sure you can create more than one outfit out of it.
 And don’t try anything on without a full-length mirror, the right underwear and the shoes you would realistically wear the look with,” Robb says.

-“Become the person who swaps over seasonally—it’s not crazy, it’s incredibly helpful on a day-to-day basis.
-And if you buy something summery right now in the sales, be sure to pack it away and not shove it into your winter wardrobe,” Robb says.
+“Become the person who swaps over seasonally—it’s not crazy.
+It’s incredibly helpful on a day-to-day basis.
+Also, if you buy something in the sales for the winter, be sure to pack it away and not shove it into your summer wardrobe,” Robb says.